AlcoholRehabHelp Logo

 Tramadol is an opioid analgesic or pain reliever.
 Like other opioids, tramadol is a central nervous system (CNS) depressant that inhibits pain signals and provides relief.
 This is why it's used to treat severe acute or chronic pain.

-Compared to other opioids like morphine, tramadol has been claimed to be about one-tenth as powerful.
-This means that tramadol has a lower potential for dependence and abuse.
-However, this does not mean substance misuse may not occur.
+Compared to other opioids like morphine, tramadol has been found to be about one-tenth as powerful.7 This means that tramadol has a lower potential for dependence and abuse.
+However, this doesn’t mean substance misuse may not occur.

 Sponsored